fregante/iphone-inline-video/README.md

     <video autoplay muted playsinline src="video.mp4"></video>
     ```

 Essentially everything that this module does, so `iphone-inline-video` will be automatically disabled on iOS 10.
-Make sure you the `playsinline` attribute.
+Make sure you use the `playsinline` attribute.

 ## License